Croydon Astronomical Society

 For those members who have not entered the electronic age we send copies of the programme and AGM information by post.
 Due to the costs of distribution we will send you the programme for a year after you last filled in a membership form

 The lectures are held in The basement Lecture theatre of The Great Hall at The Royal Russell School, Coombe Lane, Croydon.
-More details & maps are here.
+More details and maps are here.

 You can either come by Car -